akhilumat/Self-Driving-Car-Project2/README.md

-Please refer to Project Writeup and Video for more detail of work done
+Please refer to Project Writeup and ipynb file for more detail of work done

 # Self-Driving-Car-Project2
 Traffic Sign Recognition